Analysis | What’s Being Done to Limit the Spread of the China Virus

 Monitoring

-Within China: Officials said they would track down people who left Wuhan, a city of 11 million, ahead of the Lunar New Year holiday, especially the many migrant workers who headed back to the countryside to celebrate with their families.
-They will be registered, visited frequently by medical personnel and taken for treatment if symptoms develop.
+Within China: Officials said they would track down people who left Wuhan, a city of 11 million, before the quarantine was imposed, as many migrant workers headed back to the countryside to celebrate the Lunar New Year with their families.
+Officials said they would be registered, visited frequently by medical personnel and taken for treatment if symptoms developed.
 Xinhua reported that health officials in Beijing asked those returning to Wuhan from anywhere to stay at home for two weeks, record their temperature and seek treatment if they develop a cough or fever.
+But a shortage of testing kits and overworked hospital staff are straining the health care system, hampering efforts to accurately track how many people have the pathogen.
+And there’s evidence that people may be contagious even when asymptomatic.

 Elsewhere: Airports globally and border crossings with China have implemented monitoring systems including thermal scanners and questionnaires in an effort to catch cases early.
-In the U.S., the Centers for Disease Control and Prevention said it is now screening passengers from China at 20 airports, up from five initially.
-The drawback to this approach, however, is that it does not catch people who have been infected but are still in the incubation stage, and it may miss those whose primary symptom is a cough, not a fever.
+In the U.S., the Centers for Disease Control and Prevention said it would funnel all air traffic from China through certain airports, where passengers would be screened for fevers or other symptoms.
+The drawback to this approach, however, is that it may miss people coming into the U.S. from places other than China who might have been infected by asymptomatic patients during the journey.
 The passengers are given cards with details about what to watch for.
 Social media and traditional news outlets have also spread the word.
 The first two patients identified in the U.S. sought medical attention on their own accord because they were concerned that they might be infected, showing that awareness levels are high.

 Contact tracing